On the structure and dynamics of secondary flows over multi-column roughness in channel flow: Instantaneous secondary flows and their characteristics

-From the analysis so far, it is abundantly clear that for most of the secondary flow simulations, the HMPs and LMPs do not remain stable and may interchange with one another.
+From the analysis so far, it is abundantly clear that for most of the secondary flow simulations, the \R{updrafts} and \R{downdrafts, and the associated LMRs and HMRs,} do not remain stable and may interchange with one another.
 However, it remains unclear whether these reversals occur in a periodic manner or follow a more chaotic, non-periodic pattern.
-To investigate this, figure~\ref{fig:pathway time switch} marks the starting timestep where a particular pathways occurs and the marker's extent on y axis indicates the duration for which that particular pathway persists.
+To investigate this, figure~\ref{fig:pathway time switch} marks the starting timestep where a particular \R{updraft or downdraft event} occurs and the marker's extent on y axis indicates the duration for which that \R{event} persists.
 The analysis is conducted for the cases mentioned in table~\ref{tab:staggered reversal} along with the case S3.5-7-2 in table~\ref{tab:disproving sl/D} to emphasize dynamics of a case where downdrafts dominate at the center of the domain for the majority of the simulation.

-For case S2-5-2, we observe that the LMPs at the domain center are relatively stable and can persist continuously for extended durations.
-In contrast, HMPs occur infrequently and in a non-periodic manner, and they are typically short-lived.
-For the intermediate cases shown in figure~\ref{fig:pathway time switch}(b, c), the average temporal extent of both LMPs and HMPs is significantly reduced.
+For case S2-5-2, we observe that the \R{updrafts} at the domain center are relatively stable and can persist continuously for extended durations.
+In contrast, \R{downdrafts} occur infrequently and in a non-periodic manner, and they are typically short-lived.
+For the intermediate cases shown in figure~\ref{fig:pathway time switch}(b, c), the average temporal extent of both \R{updrafts} and \R{downdrafts} is significantly reduced.
 The vertical axis scale is adjusted individually for each subplot in the figure to enhance visual clarity.
-In these cases, the relative occurrence of LMPs and HMPs at the domain center appears roughly balanced, with the exception of two long-duration LMP events in case S2.75-5-2.
-Due to the reduced persistence of individual pathways, these intermediate configurations undergo frequent, non-periodic reversals.
+In these cases, the relative occurrence of \R{updrafts} and \R{downdrafts} at the domain center appears roughly balanced, with the exception of two long-duration \R{updrafts} events in case S2.75-5-2.
+Due to the reduced persistence of individual \R{events}, these intermediate configurations undergo frequent, non-periodic reversals.
 As a result, the secondary flow patterns appear disrupted in the long-time-averaged visualizations.
-As $s_a/H$ decreases further, in cases such as S4-5-2 and S3.5-7-2, we find that HMPs at the domain center begin to stabilize and persist for longer durations compared to LMPs.
-With HMPs sustaining for extended periods, pathway reversals occur less frequently, and the long-time-averaged flow fields exhibit greater symmetry, with clearly organized updraft and downdraft structures.
+As $s_a/H$ decreases further, in cases such as S4-5-2 and S3.5-7-2, we find that \R{downdrafts} at the domain center begin to stabilize and persist for longer durations compared to \R{updrafts}.
+With \R{downdrafts} sustaining for extended periods, reversals occur less frequently, and the long-time-averaged flow fields exhibit greater symmetry, with clearly organized \R{LMPs} and \R{HMPs}.